 Ideally during the design stage (or earlier) you’ll have an idea of your content, you may just need to edit it or find a few photographs, videos etc. Before I finish development it is good to have the content ready.
 Then we can pop that into the website and check it all out before it goes live.

 I can help you purchase a domain name and website hosting if you don’t already have them.
-However, you will have complete control over these two things in terms of access and money.
+However, you will have complete control over these two things in terms of access and payments.
 I do this to be transparent.
 Once you’re website goes live it is all yours.
 You can do with it as you wish and if for some reason I’m unavailable in the future and you need something, then you have complete control over all your website access details so you can contact someone else to help you if need be.

 Having a good domain and website hosting can mean a fast, smooth website.
 Many web hosting companies have excellent customer service and are worth paying a little be extra to get top quality.
 It would be a pity to have such a great website that is running at snails pace because you’ve got a cheap slow website host.